okx/xBTC/README.md

 2. **Management Functions**:
    - Mint/Burn: Supports minting by admin and burning by designated users
    - Freeze/Unfreeze: Can freeze specific addresses, preventing transfers
-   - Blacklist: Can add addresses to a blacklist, completely restricting operations
    - Global Pause: Can pause all transfer operations as an emergency mechanism

 3. **Security Features**: